OctopusDeploy/blog/blog/2022-01/java-docker-kubernetes/index.md

 bannerImageAlt: Blue rocket amongst clouds to represent deploying a Java application, with Docker, GCR, Azure, and Octopus logos in the rocket’s steam.
 isFeatured: false
 tags:
+ - DevOps
  - CI Series
  - Continuous Integration
- - Jenkins
- - GitHub Actions
- - Testing
+ - Google Cloud Plaform
  - Java
- - DevOps
  - Docker
- - Google
- - Microsoft
+ - Azure
 ---

-In this blog post, I built a Maven Java project and hosted the image on the Google Container Registry (GCR).
-I access the GCR through Octopus Deploy and deploy the Java application to Azure Kubernetes Service (AKS).
-To follow along, you will need:
+In this post, we build a Maven Java project and host the image on the Google Container Registry (GCR).
+You can access the GCR through Octopus and deploy the Java application to Azure Kubernetes Service (AKS).

+To follow along, you need:

-- A Google Cloud Platform Account
+- A Google Cloud Platform (GCP) account
-- A Microsoft Azure Account
+- A Microsoft Azure account
-- An Octopus Deploy instance - to link the [Azure Account to the Octopus Deploy instance](https://octopus.com/docs/infrastructure/accounts/azure#azure-service-principal).
+- An Octopus Deploy instance - to link the [Azure Account to the Octopus Deploy instance](https://octopus.com/docs/infrastructure/accounts/azure#azure-service-principal)
-- Access to a terminal, either locally or in the cloud, with gcloud and the azure command line interface installed
+- Access to a terminal, either locally or in the cloud, with gcloud and the Azure command-line interface installed

-## The Octopus Deploy Underwater App
+## The Octopus Deploy underwater app

-The Octopus Deploy Underwater App is a landing page for users creating their first deployment.
-It showcases relevant articles for users as well as links to other resources.
+The Octopus Deploy underwater app is a landing page for users creating their first deployment.
+It includes posts to help you continue your journey with Octopus Deploy.

 You can find the web application repository on [GitHub](https://github.com/OctopusSamples/octopus-underwater-app).

 The repository is split into separate branches for different use cases.
-We will be using the underwater-app-java branch.
+We use the underwater-app-java branch.

 ## Building and pushing to a registry

-We will use the command line to build the Java project and use gcloud to push the image to GCR.
+We use the command-line to build the Java project and use gcloud to push the image to GCR.

-Configure the gcloud tool to point to your PROJECT_ID.
+First, configure the gcloud tool to point to your PROJECT_ID:

     gcloud config set project <PROJECT_ID>

-Clone the java project repository that we will use to build and deploy to Azure.
+Clone the java project repository that you'll use to build and deploy to Azure:

     git clone https://github.com/terence-octo/octopus-underwater-app
     cd octopus-underwater-app
     git checkout underwater-app-java

-Test the application locally by using the run command and visiting http://localhost:8080/
+Test the application locally by using the `run` command and visiting `http://localhost:8080/`

     chmod +x mvnw
     ./mvnw spring-boot:run

-Running the package step builds the target JAR deployable for the app.
+When you run the package step, it builds the target JAR deployable for the app:

     ./mvnw package

-Enable the container registry to store the container image.
+Next, enable the container registry to store the container image:

     gcloud services enable containerregistry.googleapis.com
     export GOOGLE_CLOUD_PROJECT=`gcloud config list --format="value(core.project)"`

-Run this command to create the config.json with the correct settings
+Run this command to create the config.json with the correct settings:

     gcloud auth configure-docker

-The jib tool creates and pushes the image to the container registry.
+The jib tool creates and pushes the image to the container registry:

     ./mvnw com.google.cloud.tools:jib-maven-plugin:build -Dimage=gcr.io/$GOOGLE_CLOUD_PROJECT/octopus-underwater-app:latest